influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/functions/misc.md

 ## locf

-Fills null values in a specified aggregated column by interpolating values from existing values.
+Fills null values in a specified aggregated column by carrying the last observed value forward.
 Must be used with [`date_bin_gapfill`](/influxdb/cloud-serverless/reference/sql/functions/time-and-date/#date_bin_gapfill).

+_LOCF is an initialism of "last observation carried forward."_

 ```sql
 locf(aggregate_expression)